-"Expansion of the arch is accomplished by banding and tubing the first and last teeth of those to be moved, on each side, and connecting them by means of a wire passed through the tubes.
+"Expansion of the arch is accom-

+through the tubes.
 To these wires, at suitable and varying distances, are soldered short tubes to accommodate the ends of the piano-wire spring which is bent to conform somewhat to the shape of the arch.